 I’ve composed a list of 10 things an infrared camera can be used for.
 To do any of the following, you don’t need a big expensive infrared thermal imaging camera.

-If your looking for an infrared camera for your cell phone check out one of the two listed below.
+If you’re looking for an infrared camera for your cell phone, click on one of my links below for a detailed review of the top 2.

 1. Thermal Imaging Camera For Camping